-Development in the North Wessex Downs will be_required_to_support its local communities and rural economy in a manner commensurate with the statutory status of the AONB as a nationally valued landscape.
-Planning permission will be refused for major development in the AONB except in exceptional circumstances, and where it can be demonstrated to be in the public interest.
+Development in the North Wessex Downs will be required to support its local communities and rural economy in a manner commensurate with the statutory status of the National Landscape as a nationally valued landscape.
+Planning permission will be refused for major development in the National Landscape except in exceptional circumstances, and where it can be demonstrated to be in the public interest.

-In determining what constitutes major development, the Council will consider whether the development, by reason of its scale, character or nature, has the potential to have a significant adverse impact on the landscape and scenic beauty of the AONB.
+In determining what constitutes major development, the Council will consider whether the development, by reason of its scale, character or nature, has the potential to have a significant adverse impact on the landscape and scenic beauty of the National Landscape.
 This will include the consideration of the individual characteristics of a proposal and its context and the impact of cumulative development.